averkinderen/uptec.github.io/_posts/2024-01-27-auth-series-6-secure-open-api-swagger-calls-with-microsoft-entra-id-azure-ad.md

 <br/>
 This is 6th tutorial of the **Auth Series**.
-Previously in the 5th tutorial - [# Auth Series #5 - Call Microsoft Entra ID/Azure AD Protected Web API via ASP.NET Core MVC using Authorization Code Flow ](https://github.com/mirzaevolution/Uptec-Web-App-Calls-Protected-Api-Authorization-Code-Flow) we have created sample protected Todo Api and Todo Web App (ASP.NET Core MVC) and make the web calls the api via Authorization Code Flow to access the protected api.
+Previously in the 5th tutorial - [# Auth Series #5 - Call Microsoft Entra ID/Azure AD Protected Web API via ASP.NET Core MVC using Authorization Code Flow ](https://github.com/mirzaevolution/Uptec-Web-App-Calls-Protected-Api-Authorization-Code-Flow) we have created sample protected Todo Api and Todo Web App (ASP.NET Core MVC) and make the web calls to the api via Authorization Code Flow to access the protected api.

 Now, we want to improve our Todo Api to have an open api a.k.a **Swagger** integrated into the project.
 So, we can test our api without having to setup any